iszczesniak/cpp/categories/index.md

 * **lvalue** (``left of assignment'' value),
 * **rvalue** (``right of assignment'' value).

+CPL defined the lvalue and rvalue categories in relation to the assignment operator.
+These definitions are only of historical importance, and do not apply to C++.

 In C, expressions are either lvalues (for **locator** value; a locator is something that locates (points to) the value, e.g., the name of a variable).
 In C, a **non-lvalue** is an expression that is not an